slaFFik/rutah/README.md

 Below you can see how this all will look like.
 You can also see how data is stored in `wp-options` table.

 <a href="http://content.screencast.com/users/slaFFik/folders/Jing/media/af366039-e25a-45cd-bb0f-aad832bb5eb8/2013-01-10_1735.png"><img class="embeddedObject" src="http://content.screencast.com/users/slaFFik/folders/Jing/media/af366039-e25a-45cd-bb0f-aad832bb5eb8/2013-01-10_1735.png" width="655" height="451" border="0" />

+For more details please look into the `rutah.php` code.
+You will see some other interesting things there (I hope).